What are the characteristics of European beer? How are they different from Japanese beer?

 summary

-European beer forms a very deep world with its diversity, rich flavor, traditional brewing techniques, and sociable culture.
-On the other hand, Japanese beer is mainly specialized in lagers, and is characterized by a style that pursues a refreshing taste and easy drinking.
-Both types of beer are rooted in their respective cultures and food habits, and each has its own merits.
-For beer lovers, enjoying the differences between the two will be a very interesting experience.
+European beer has a deep and varied world with its rich flavors, traditional brewing techniques, and sociable culture.
+On the other hand, Japanese beer is mainly focused on lagers, and is characterized by a refreshing and easy-to-drink style.

 Let's share this post !